 - At least three letters of recommendation from Distinguished Fellows or Distinguished Life Fellows.

-You reach Life status when your age plus your total years of membership equal 95.
-At that time, your dues will be reduced to 2/3 the full rate for five years, and then further reduced to 1/3 the full rate for the next five years.
+The Rule of 95 Life status was sunset after the 2021 dues year for any new members entering this category.
+Those already in Life status will be grandfathered into this category and will continue paying reduced dues of 2/3 the full rate for five years, and then further reduced to 1/3 the full rate for the next five years.
 After that, you will be dues-exempt.

 The Board of Trustees permits dues relief upon recommendation of the Membership Committee.
+All options are available for one-year, with the opportunity to apply for a second year if hardship persists unless otherwise noted.
 Options include:

-- Temporary Dues Reduction: Allows members to pay a certain percentage of their dues.
+- Temporary Dues Reduction: Allows members to pay a percentage of their dues.

 - Temporary Dues Waiver: Members experiencing temporary conditions involving significant hardship may request a waiver of national dues.

-- Temporary Inactive Status: Allows members to continue their membership, but inactive members will not receive the benefits of membership such as The American Journal of Psychiatry or Psychiatric News unless paid by subscription.
-This status is granted on a yearly basis.
+- Temporary Inactive Status: Allows members to continue their membership, but inactive members will not receive the benefits of membership such as The American Journal of Psychiatry or Psychiatric News unless paid by subscription, or the member rate to attend the annual meeting or have the ability to vote or hold Office.

 - Permanent Inactive Status: Allows members that are unable to continue as an active member of the APA as a result of full retirement, debilitating illness, or similar severe hardship.
-Permanent Inactive members do not receive the publications of the APA except by subscription, nor do they receive credit toward the Life status for those years of inactive membership.
+Permanent Inactive members do not receive the publications of the APA except by subscription, do not receive the member rate for the annual meeting, nor do they receive credit toward the Life status for those years of inactive membership.
+This option is permanent, and reapplication is not required.

 - To apply for any of the above options please submit a Dues Relief request form with any supporting documentation you may have.